corrad1nho/qomui/README.md

 Qomui has been my first ever programming experience and a practical challenge for myself to learn a bit of Python.
 At this stage, Qomui is a beta release at best.
 So, don't expect it to run flawlessly even though I test every release extensively on different machines.
 My resources are limited, though.
 Hence, I'd appreciate any feedback, bug reports and suggestions for new features.

 ### Changelog
+version 0.7.0:
+- [new] auto-update for supported providers - EXPERIMENTAL
+- [change] server import method rewritten
+- [change] using libnotify for notifications - QMessageBox as fallback
+- [change] Windscribe naming scheme changed - Windflix servers now recognizable
+- [change] ProtonVPN naming scheme changed to make Free, P2P, Tor & SecureCore servers more visible
+- [change] search bar for filtering servers
+- [change] network connectivity monitoring: relying on sysfs instead of network-manager
+- [change] Qomui does not rely on systemd anymore - although it is still recommended
+- [change] Mullvad certificates are now downloaded from github
+- [¢hange] PIA: compression disabled in config file - [issue #22](https://github.com/corrad1nho/qomui/issues/22)
+- [bugfix] installing deb-package fails on Debian Stable - dependencies updated
+- [bugfix] restore of original DNS servers more reliable
+- [bugfix] ordering of servers after latency check more reliable
+- [bugfix] loop when version discrepancy between qomui-gui and qomui-service detected and qomui-service has not been started via systemctl
+- [bugifx] crash if failing to read/start desktop-file - will be further investigated

+##### Additional notes
+- due to changes in the import method it is necessary and recommended to re-import server configurations - exceptions: Airvpn (auto-update won't work) and manual imports.
+- importing servers via cli is broken: you can either use the gui or an older release.
+This will be fixed in the next update.

 version 0.6.5:
 - [change] automatic restart if background service is running an older version than the gui
 - [change] pending tasks such as connecting to a server can be cancelled now